 - How the value of briefs is to be recorded;

-- How Policy adoptees should report when their status has changed during the reporting period; and
+- How Policy adoptees should report when their status has changed during a reporting period; and

 - How to report when a barrister was briefed as a mediator.

-In adopting the policy, briefing entities commit to providing a confidential annual report on their briefing practices and measures taken to implement the Policy to the Law Council by 30 September each year.
-The Law Council will subsequently collate the data provided and produce a final report of figures for publication.
+Briefing entities and barristers who have adopted the Policy commit to providing a confidential annual report on their briefing practices and measures taken to implement the Policy to the LCA by 30 September each year.
+The LCA will subsequently collate the data provided and produce a final report of figures for publication.
 Data will be aggregated and published information will not disclose identifying information.

-The Law Council has developed an online portal to assist organisations and counsel to provide their annual report following the end of each financial year.
-Reporting for the 2019-20 financial year is now open and will close on 30 September 2020.
-The reporting period is from 1 July 2019 to 30 June 2020.
+The LCA has developed an online portal to assist organisations and counsel to provide their annual report following the end of each financial year.
+You can access the portal on the LCA’s website here.